bem-site/bem-method/blog/bemup-promo/bemup-promo.en.md

 is a good choice to my colleagues?
 How many projects we do using BEM?
 How to agree with each other?
 How to start with a block library out of your project?

-> I кeally hope you will continue this start, and BEMups will be regular events.
+> I really hope you will continue this start, and BEMups will be regular events.
 Because this is a great option to exchange experience and motivate yourself to achieve the next BEM level.
 I, for instance, was inspired to finish a something I postponed for half a year!
 Thanks to Yandex and you guys for such an event.
 Staying BEMed, Vasya.